surniaulula/wpsso-ratings-and-reviews/README.md

 <p><strong>Extend the WordPress comment system with ratings and reviews:</strong></p>

-<p>Star ratings and reviews can be enabled / disabled by post type and/or single post, new reviews are labeled as "reviews" (not comments), a rating can be required before reviews are accepted, replies to reviews are properly labeled as replies and/or comments, and the colors of star ratings can be customized from the settings page.</p>
+<p>Star ratings and reviews can be enabled / disabled by post type and/or single post, new reviews are correctly labeled as "reviews" (not comments), a rating can be required before reviews are accepted, replies to reviews are properly labeled as "replies", and colors of star ratings can be customized from the settings page.</p>

 <p><strong>Does not conflict with WooCommerce ratings and reviews:</strong></p>